Official (gridiron football): Equipment

 Officials will carry a stopwatch (typically a digital wristwatch) when necessary for timing duties, including keeping game time, keeping the play clock, and timing timeouts and the interval between quarters.
+Some officials (typically back judges) will wear a small timer on their beltline that is programmed to vibrate or beep whenever the play clock is running out of time, useful if their venue has no visible play clock.

 Uniform

 A pair of officials at a Maryland high school football game in September 2008.
 White knickers used to be worn by officials; black trousers are now standard.

 For ease of recognition, officials are usually clad in a black-and-white vertically striped shirt and black trousers with a thin white stripe down the side (this was formerly white knickers with black/white striped stirrup stockings or one-piece stockings).
 Officials also wear a black belt, black shoes, and a baseball cap.
-A letter indicating the role of each official appears on the back of the shirt at some levels, while NFL officials have numbers with a small letter or letters above.
+A letter indicating the role of each official appears on the back of the shirt at some levels (usually college and in some states for high school), while NFL officials have numbers with a small letter or letters above and CFL officials have solely numbers.
 Shortly after the September 11, 2001 attacks, an American flag was added to the shirts of NFL officials, but was removed in 2006.

 The stripes were introduced in the 1920s.
 Prior to this, plain white shirts were worn.
 College football referee Lloyd Olds is credited with the idea after a quarterback mistakenly handed the ball to him.
 The officials are colloquially called "zebras" due to their black-and-white striped shirts.
 In addition, officials wore white (or red) "newsboy" style hats.

 During the 1940s, the NFL officials wore color-striped shirts that represented their positions; black and white for referees, red and white for umpires, orange and white for head linemen, and green and white for field judges.
 During most of the American Football League's existence (1960–1967), officials wore red-orange striped jerseys.
 Around this time, the hat style of the officials changed to the current baseball cap.
 The referees wore red hats, the others white, each with the AFL logo; the league switched to the standard black and white stripes emulating the elder league for their last two seasons before their merger with the NFL was completed (1968 and 1969).
 The red and orange look was recreated in 2009 during AFL Legacy Weekends to mark the 50th anniversary of the AFL's founding.